 BACHELORS OF ARTS

-In line with the mission of the College, the mission of the Simmons College of Kentucky Sociology Department is to equip students with a broad knowledge of sociological concepts and the ability to apply conceptual knowledge, within a social justice framework, to address real-life concerns as effective and compassionate change agents in their families, places of worship, and larger communities.
+In line with the mission of the College, the mission of the James R. L. Diggs Department of Sociology is to equip students with a broad knowledge of sociological concepts and the ability to apply conceptual knowledge, within a social justice framework to address real-life concerns as effective and compassionate change agents within their families, places of worship, and larger communities.